awfulwaffle77/kravmaga/README.md

 # Kravmaga
 # ISSUES
-**!!
-On evenimente.html, Edit button does not work properly.
-Please also check hashArray in dbHandler.php**

 ~On Chrome, currentHash cookie modifies its value.
 Why?~ It did not.
 Function `existsInHashArray` does not populate the array.